alexandrefrancois/Oscillators/README.md

 Copyright (c) 2022-2024 Alexandre R. J. François
 Released under MIT License.

-This package implements digital oscillator models for signal synthesis and analysis, suitable for real-time audio processing.
+This package implements digital sinusoidal oscillator models for signal synthesis and analysis, suitable for real-time audio processing,

+The main motivation behind the development of this package is to provide an efficient implementation of a bank of resonators of arbitrary frequencies, as an alternative to the Fast Fourier Transform in audio analysis applications.
+The best candidate on hardware that supports SIMD acceleration is `ResonatorBankVec`, a vectorized implementation that uses the Accelerate framework.
+The next best solution is the C++ implementation `ResonatorBankCpp`, with concurrent updates.

 ## Oscillator

 ### Overview

 An oscillator is defined by its frequency and amplitude.
-The waveform values are computed recursively using a complex phasor.
+The sinusoidal waveform values are computed recursively using a complex phasor.

+A complex phasor _Z = Zc + i Zs_ allows to recursively compute sinusoidals at a specified frequency and sampling rate.
+At each step, of duration 1 / sampleRate:

+_Z <- Z * W_

+where:
+  - _W = Wc + i Ws_
+  - _w = 2 * PI * frequency / sampleRate_
+  - _Wc = cos(w), Ws = sin(w)_

+_Zc_ and _Zs_ are cosine and sine (resp.) waveforms of same frequency; Z has magnitude 1, which can be used to regularly correct for accumulation of numerical approximations.

 ### Classes

 - `Oscillator`: the base oscillator class, adopts `OscillatorProtocol`